docker/docs/content/engine/swarm/services.md

 toc_max: 4
 ---

-Swarm services use a *declarative* model, which means that you define the desired state of the service, and rely upon Docker to maintain this state.
+Swarm services use a declarative model, which means that you define the desired state of the service, and rely upon Docker to maintain this state.
 The state includes information such as (but not limited to):

-- the image name and tag the service containers should run
+- The image name and tag the service containers should run
-- how many containers participate in the service
+- How many containers participate in the service
-- whether any ports are exposed to clients outside the swarm
+- Whether any ports are exposed to clients outside the swarm
-- whether the service should start automatically when Docker starts
+- Whether the service should start automatically when Docker starts
-- the specific behavior that happens when the service is restarted (such as whether a rolling restart is used)
+- The specific behavior that happens when the service is restarted (such as whether a rolling restart is used)
-- characteristics of the nodes where the service can run (such as resource constraints and placement preferences)
+- Characteristics of the nodes where the service can run (such as resource constraints and placement preferences)

-For an overview of swarm mode, see [Swarm mode key concepts](key-concepts.md).
+For an overview of Swarm mode, see [Swarm mode key concepts](key-concepts.md).
 For an overview of how services work, see
 [How services work](how-swarm-mode-works/services.md).